Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Introduction

 \subsection{Motivation and Our Contributions}

-From the above discussions, most of the existing literature on OFDM-IS-based ISAC waveform design only consider subcarrier assignment and power allocation within a single OFDM symbol.
+From the above discussions, most of the existing literature on OFDM-based dual-functional waveform design only consider subcarrier assignment and power allocation within a single OFDM symbol.
 In order to improve the speed resolution in radar sensing, however, the coherent processing interval usually have to be extended by incorporating multiple consecutive OFDM symbols \cite{Sturm_procieee_11}.
 Considering the time-varying characteristics of the channel in high-speed scenarios, e.g., autonomous driving, it is difficult to apply the resource allocation strategy within one single OFDM symbol to the extended time interval.
-Consequently, to ensure a more balanced trade-off between sensing and communications across relatively long time intervals, optimization of the ISAC waveform design across multiple consecutive OFDM symbols is necessary, where the existing attempts are still at their infancy.
-To the authors' best knowledge, the work \cite{Ma_iotj_23} is the only existing reference involving multiple consecutive OFDM symbols in RE and subcarrier assignment but the design of \cite{Ma_iotj_23} suffers from some drawbacks as discussed above.
-Against this background, we propose a cross-domain ISAC waveform design based on the OFDM-IS structure.
+Consequently, to ensure the accuracy of positioning and speed estimation, optimization of the waveform design across multiple consecutive OFDM symbols is necessary.
+The existing attempts for multiple symbols design mostly fail to keep the communication and sensing signals orthogonal and non-interfering with each other, and consequently the diverse design requirements of the two subsystems cannot be fully satisfied.
+To the authors' best knowledge, the work \cite{Ma_iotj_23} is the only existing reference involving multiple consecutive OFDM symbols that keeps the communication and sensing signals orthogonal by RE and subcarrier assignment, but the design of \cite{Ma_iotj_23} suffers from some drawbacks as discussed above.
+Against this background, we propose a cross-domain dual-functional waveform design based on the OFDM-IS structure.
 The waveform coefficients are optimized across time, frequency, power and even delay-Doppler domains, where both a communication-centric and sensing-centric design methodologies are developed, respectively.
 The main contributions of this paper can be summarized as follows.

+\begin{enumerate} \item \emph{Communication-centric waveform design}: To enhance the sensing performance whilst ensuring the optimal data rate, a fraction of REs within each frame of multiple consecutive OFDM symbols are optimally assigned for communications through a water-filling algorithm based on prior knowledge of the time-frequency doubly-dispersive channel.
+The radar sensing components are then constituted by the concatenation of the remaining REs, where the energy budget is optimized in a subcarrier-wise manner to guarantee high peak-to-sidelobe ratio (PSLR) of the radar ambiguity function.
+The phase-frequency characteristic of the sensing component is further adjusted based on the branch-and-bound (BB) algorithm for the peak-to-average power ratio (PAPR) reduction.